scalameta/mdoc/docs/readme.md

 ## Modifiers

-Mdocs supports several modifiers to control the output of code fences.
+mdocs supports several modifiers to control the output of code fences.

 ### Default